Skip to content

 • Perceiving: They communicate in a more flexible way, and they’re more open to new possibilities and changing their plans

-While this isn’t the most accurate way of assessing candidates, their personality type, according to Myers-Briggs, can give you some insights into the way they communicate, collaborate, and think.
-And since the communication test is so commonplace, there’s a good chance they’ve already done the test before, so they can just tell you their results.
+While this isn’t the most accurate way of assessing candidates, their personality type, according to Myers-Briggs, can give you some insights into how they communicate, collaborate, and think.
+And since the communication test is so commonplace, there’s a good chance they’ve done it before, so they can just tell you their results.

 The Myers-Briggs 16 Personalities